 CVE-2026-4812: CWE-862 Missing Authorization in wpengine Advanced Custom Fields (ACF®)

 The Advanced Custom Fields (ACF) plugin for WordPress up to version 6.
-7. 0 contains a missing authorization vulnerability.
-This flaw allows unauthenticated attackers with access to a frontend ACF form to bypass field-configured restrictions and enumerate or disclose draft, private, or otherwise restricted post/page data.
-The vulnerability arises from AJAX field query endpoints that accept user-supplied filter parameters without proper authorization checks.
-The issue is tracked as CVE-2026-4812 and has a medium severity rating with a CVSS score of 5.
-3.
+7. 0 has a missing authorization vulnerability that allows unauthenticated attackers with access to a frontend ACF form to enumerate and disclose information about draft, private, or otherwise restricted posts and data.
+This occurs because AJAX field query endpoints accept user-supplied filter parameters that override field-configured restrictions without proper authorization checks.
+The vulnerability does not impact integrity or availability, only confidentiality of certain restricted content.

 AI Analysis